AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 A function that does not have an explicit ``dependency_aspect`` is
-   assumed to have a dependency relation that its result is dependent on all of its imports and this dependency relation is compared with the implicit one determiined from the body of the function.
+   assumed to have a dependency relation that its result is dependent on all of its imports and this dependency relation is compared with the implicit one determined from the body of the function.

 .. centered:: *Checked by Proof*